WGA Membership & League Information

 Local WGA Rules

 Local WGA Rule:

-On Wednesday league play only, C & D flight may pick up your ball after 10 strokes.
+On Wednesday league play only, C flight may pick your ball up after 10 strokes.
 This will help speed up play and morale.
-If you are in A & B flights, you cannot pick up your ball after 10 strokes or you will not be eligible for the Wednesday event.
+If you are in Championship, and A & B flights, you cannot pick up your ball after 10 strokes or you will not be eligible for the Wednesday event.